dunderrrrrr/blocket_api/README.md

 ...
 ```

-Some calls require a bearerToken.
+Some calls require a `bearerToken`.
 However, some calls are public and don't require a token.

 [Where token?](#-blocket-api-token)